Travel with GLOBIO

 Private trips are available upon request.
 For more information on these and future excursions, contact email@example.com

-At GLOBIO we have long seen travel and education as partners in creating greater understanding of our shared world.
-GLOBIO grew out of founder Gerry Ellis’ global travel experiences, film-work and education commitment and we have continued to see exploring the world as a key opportunity for people of every age and background to discover, learn and engage.
+At GLOBIO we have long seen travel and education as partners in creating a greater understanding of our shared world.
+GLOBIO grew out of founder Gerry Ellis’s global travel experiences, film-work, and commitment to education and we have continued to see exploring the world as a key opportunity for people of every age and background to discover, learn and engage.

 Travel is a prominent part of our education program.
 As the most genuine form of experiential learning, travel invites you to immerse yourself within the world, and inspire the curiosity within you.
 Your journey begins from the moment you book — with educational resources sent right to your inbox to prepare you for your upcoming adventure.
 With GLOBIO, you won’t just see incredible wildlife and spectacular biodiversity but experience and understand them within their greater global context.
 In order to understand the broader conservation picture, you will have the chance to:

 Pre-trip receive specific GLOBIO created books and resources

 Meet GLOBIO’s local wildlife and conservation partners on the ground where we travel

 Dinners with conservation partners and researchers

 Visit local communities that are instrumental in the

 Your adventure doesn’t end when you arrive back home — you can look forward to continued engagement with the GLOBIO team over email and special events — to learn more.